JacksonAllan/CC/README.md

   }

   // Heterogeneous insertion of C strings.
-  // CC automatically handles the creation of the strings (and their cleanup, if the operation
+  // CC automatically creates CC strings (and cleans them up if the operation fails). if( !insert( &our_map, "Japan", "Tokyo" ) )
-  // fails).
-  if( !insert( &our_map, "Japan", "Tokyo" ) )
   {
     // Out of memory, so abort.